dragonfireclient/hydra-dragonfire/README.md

 Main use case are bot clients.
 Multiple clients can easily be spawend and polled from one script - hence the name "Hydra".
 Hydra may also be useful for integration testing or network debugging.

-Hydra is WIP: there are bugs, API may change any time, some packets are unimplemented and many components are yet to be added.
+Hydra is WIP: there are bugs, API may change any time, doc is incomplete, some packets are unimplemented and many components are yet to be added.
+However, hydra can already be used and big parts of it's main functionality are implemented.

 # Installation
 Go 1.18 is required.
 `go install github.com/dragonfireclient/hydra-dragonfire@latest`

 # Invocation
-Due to limitations of Go, hydra can not simply be required from a Lua script.
+Due to limitations of Go, hydra unfortunately cannot be `require()`'d from a Lua script.
 Instead, the hydra binary has to be invoked with a script as argument:
 `hydra-dragonfire file.lua <args>`.
 Any additional arguments `<args>` are provided to the script.

-# Architecture
+# Architecture Overview
 By default, hydra will only take care of connection and packet serialization, no state management takes place.
 Hydra is a library, not a framework: it does not organize your code and there is no module system.